ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in helping out by contributing!
-Your assistance is very much appreciated!
+Thanks for your interest in helping out by contributing.
+Your assistance is very much appreciated.

 ## Simple Edits

-If you don't want to deal with all the technicalities because you only want to do some small wording changes, you can just use the GitHub WebUI to edit a markdown file directly!
+If you don't want to deal with all the technicalities because you only want to do some small wording changes, you can just use the GitHub WebUI to edit a markdown file directly.

 - Click on the `Edit` icon (top right) of the page you want to change.
 - Make your changes.
 - Make sure the changes look good and follow our [guidelines](https://github.com/ManticoreGamesInc/platform-documentation/wiki/Documentation-Style-Guide) (check the **Preview** tab on the top left).
-- Add a helpful commit message and submit it!
+- Add a helpful commit message and submit it.
 - Now open a pull request with your changes and fill out the template.

 **Note:** The integrated preview mode won't display advanced markdown functionality (for example `!!! info` blocks and our custom Markdown features won't work.
 To check out how they will end up looking on the site, open a pull request and check out the Netlify preview.